-The Law Society recognises that along with the benefits of generative AI come serious challenges, particularly in high-risk environments such as litigation.
+The Society recognises that along with the benefits of generative AI come serious challenges, particularly in high-risk environments such as litigation.
 A major concern identified by courts is the occurrence of hallucinations in AI-generated court documents, particularly witness statements, expert reports and submissions.
-The Law Society submits that this is potentially a greater area of concern with respect to self-represented litigants who do not have the same professional obligations and duties as legal practitioners.
+The Society submits that this is potentially a greater area of concern with respect to self-represented litigants who do not have the same professional obligations and duties as legal practitioners.

 It is unavoidable that additional Court resources will need to be applied to the detection of false, ambiguous or misleading content.
-The Law Society supports increased government assistance to ensure all courts and tribunals in Western Australia have the appropriate resources to assist judicial officers and tribunal members to identify issues in evidence or documents submitted during legal proceedings.
+The Society supports increased government assistance to ensure all courts and tribunals exercising federal jurisdiction have the appropriate resources to assist judicial officers and tribunal members to identify issues in evidence or documents submitted during legal proceedings.

-The Law Society submits that a proscriptive practice note potentially creates further work for judicial officers.
-If the court is required to undertake its own enquiries as to whether evidence and documents submitted in legal proceedings are inconsistent with the Court's practice direction, this will lead to increased court workload and delays.
+The Society submits a proscriptive practice note potentially creates further work for judicial officers.
+If the Court is required to undertake its own enquiries as to whether evidence and documents submitted in legal proceedings are inconsistent with the Court's practice direction, this will lead to increased Court workload and delays.

-The Law Society notes that regulatory bodies are already dealing with practitioners who have been referred for submitting false citations and unverified submissions in court proceedings.
+The Society notes that regulatory bodies are already dealing with practitioners who have been referred for submitting false citations and unverified submissions in court proceedings.

 "I think a balanced combination is required - to suit the audience needs.
-Self-[represented litigants] will need different language than lawyers."
+Self-rep'd (sic) will need different language than lawyers ."